c-stech-carter/Haunted_House_Game/README.md

 ## Overview
 This project is a game developed as a final project for CSCI 1112, utilizing Java and Open JavaFX.
 It simulates exploring a haunted house using pixel art-style graphics, where players must navigate through different rooms of the haunted house.
 The game in its current state is unfinished, and I plan to add many more rooms.
+Currently the game does not end, but allows a free exploration of the house until the program is closed.

 ## Features
 - **Room Exploration:** Players can explore multiple rooms, each with unique descriptions and visuals.
 - **Exits and Navigation:** Rooms have designated exits that lead to other rooms, accessible through a user interface.
 - **Animations:** The game uses fade transitions for visuals like room changes and ghost appearances.
 - **Background Music:** Continuous background music that loops indefinitely to enhance the atmosphere.
+The current .mp3 came from pixabay.com, I'm still looking for the perfect soundtrack for this.

 ## Technologies Used
 - **Java 17**: Core programming language.